Choosing the Right DC Fast Charger for Hotels, Malls, and Office Spaces

 DC fast chargers come in various power capacities.
 The “right” level depends on visitor dwell time, expected traffic, and budget.

-15 kW (Bharat DC-001): Entry-level units for low-voltage vehicles (like e-rickshaws, some older cars).
-Slightly faster than high-end AC charger but not ideal for modern EVs.
+- 15 kW (Bharat DC-001): Entry-level units for low-voltage vehicles (like e-rickshaws and some older cars).
+Slightly faster than a high-end AC charger, but not ideal for modern EVs.
 Suitable only if your site expects two-wheelers or older models.

 Segment-Specific Considerations: Hotels vs. Malls vs. Offices